Comcast Financial Analyst Salary in Philadelphia Area | $63.5K-$93.1K+ | Levels.fyi

 The median Financial Analyst compensation in Philadelphia Area package at Comcast totals $93.1K per year.
-View the base salary, stock, and bonus breakdowns for Comcast's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Comcast's total compensation packages.
 Last updated: 9/30/2025

 Company